 Ilha da Culatra is a small barrier island on the edge of the Ria Formosa around 10km from Faro and 6km from Olhão.
 Ilha da Culatra, Culatra and Praia da Culatra, as their names suggest are all parts of the same island and you’ll hear all variations of the name frequently.
-On the eastern end of the island you’ll also find Ilha do Farol.
+On the western end of the island you’ll also find Ilha do Farol.
 Which, although its name suggests otherwise, is not a separate island.
 Culatra is widely known as a remote paradise island.
 With near-tropical white sandy beaches stretching in both directions and low-lying beach communities.
 There’s little development and a distinct lack of mass tourism here which makes it a fantastic place to discover.

 How to Get to Ilha da Culatra?

 Ilha da Culatra is an island and to get there you need a boat.
 The most frequent connections to Ilha da Culatra are from Olhão or Faro in the Algarve.
 Small ferries operate the route frequently and sailings are on most days.
 You can buy the tickets for the ferries at small offices at the dock in Olhão, or at Portas do Mar in Faro.
 Tickets cost aound €1.85 each way from Olhão and €2.50 each way from Faro.
 There are two commercial piers on Ilha da Culatra.
-One in the east called Farol, and one halfway down the island in Culatra.
+One in the west called Farol, and one halfway down the island in Culatra.
 The distance between the two docks is around 3.5km and you can walk between them.
 Alternatively, you can hire a private water taxi from either of the docks too.
 You’ll get a more personalised service and they’ll drop you off where you choose.